HyunCafe/my-javascript-notes/README.md

 # Programming

 # Work in Progress, Will add more as as time progresses
-Mainly personal notes, so git commit messages are not thorough
+Mainly personal notes, git commit messages are not thorough

 ## **Javascript**
 ### Table of Contents